-We answer frequently asked questions or FAQ about mortgage loans on Houston real estate and real estate in the surrounding communities of Greater Houston including Cypress, Katy, and College Station.
+We answer frequently asked questions or FAQ about mortgage loans on Houston real estate and real estate in the surrounding communities of Greater Houston including Cypress and Katy.

 A financing contingency allows a buyer to terminate the purchase contract and receive a refund of their earnest money if the buyer is unable to obtain mortgage financing within a defined period of time.
 The contingency period is negotiated between the buyer and seller and usually lasts between 7 and 21 days.
 The buyer does not have to be disapproved for the mortgage, they only have to believe they will not be approved.
 The buyer must give written notice to the seller that they are terminating the contract under the financing contingency during the negotiated period.
 A financing contingency protects a buyer from losing their earnest money if they cannot obtain a mortgage loan on their home purchase.

 One of the first steps in purchasing a home or real estate is to get a mortgage pre-approval letter from a bank, credit union or mortgage company.
 A mortgage pre-approval letter is customary when submitting an offer on real estate in Texas.
 Buyers can contact any mortgage lender and request a pre-approval letter.
 The lender will ask for income information for the applicant and will pull a consumer credit report on the applicant.